 All of these tools are powered by a central data product.
 Combining Rentify's exclusive lettings data with 3rd party sources including London Datastore and Land Registry records, it creates a rolling, proprietary analysis of the London property and rental market.

 I use Python for data science, making extensive use of the Jupyter Notebook with NumPy, SciPy, pandas, scikit-learn, Keras and specialised libraries for exploratory work, model building and simulations.

-I've used Postgres extensively, also AWS RDS, Google BigQuery, Apache Kafka, MySQL, MongoDB, Elasticsearch, Redis and Neo4j.
+I've used Postgres extensively, also AWS RDS and Redshift, Google BigQuery, Apache Kafka, Airflow, MySQL, MongoDB, Elasticsearch, Redis and Neo4j.
 I've worked with data from APIs, web scrapers, camera phones, sensors, and countless csv files.